the charrette 2025

 Think carefully about what play means to you.
 How could you translate these ideas into physical reality?
 What materials or forms would convey these concepts?
 How could you construct a wearable sculpture that speaks to the subject of play?
 Be creative and expressive in what you make.
 You are encouraged to work with absolutely any materials and methods you wish for the duration of the project.
 There are limited supplies of some basic materials available to you (see below), but you will need to be creative and resourceful in finding other materials to use in your projects.
 Materials that are found or repurposed are strongly encouraged — you do not have to spend any money on this project.

-All students — regardless of year or major — in all Drawing I and II, 2D Design I and II, and 3D Design I and II classes are participating in the workshop for the entire week from September 3 to September 12.
+All students — regardless of year or major — in all Drawing I and II, 2D Design I and II, and 3D Design I and II classes are participating in the workshop for the entire week from August 27 to September 4.
 During the workshop, you must go to each of your foundations classes for attendance at the start of class, after which, you will be allowed to work anywhere you like (unless your instructor will be giving a talk or demo).

 The Rules